emanuelefavero/ecommerce-sanity-stripe/README.md

 - choose a name for your Studio hostname (e.g. `emanuelefavero-ecommerce`)
 - share the link with your team members or clients

+> Note: the link for this project is: [this one](https://emanuelefavero-ecommerce.sanity.studio/desk)

 &nbsp;

 ---